iiixiscientia/foundpoemswithai/README.md

 #Plans
-#Markov chains could be used as a underlying logic.
+1. Markov chains could be used as a underlying logic.
+2. Imaging recognition, NER, Markov chains